Alan Ruck Biography

 The American actor, Alan Ruck rose to stardom playing Cameron Frye in the teen comedy movie Ferris Bueller's Day Off in 1986.
 He is also widely recognized for portraying the character of Stewart Bondek in the television sitcom Spin City.
 His other critically acclaimed projects are Twister, Succession, and Cheaper by the Dozen.

-University Of Illinois Graduate
+The University Of Illinois Graduate

 Alan Ruck was born on 1st June 1956, in Cleveland, Ohio, the United States.
-He holds an American nationality and belongs to the mixed ethnicity as he is of German, Irish, Scottish, and English descent.
+He holds an American nationality and belongs to a mixed ethnicity as he is of German, Irish, Scottish, and English descent.

-Ruck's father used to work for a pharmaceutical company while his mother was a school teacher.
+Ruck's father used to work for a pharmaceutical company while his mother was a schoolteacher.
 He was raised in Parma, Ohio.

 Alan went to Parman Senior High School.
 He later enrolled at the University of Illinois, graduating with a Bachelor of Fine Arts in drama in 1979.